Dynamics of Cross-Platform Attention to Retracted Papers: Data and Methods

 \subsection{Altmetric database}

 The dataset that records online attention to research papers is provided by Altmetric (Oct 8, 2019 version).
 It monitors a range of online sources, searching their posts for links and references to published research.
 The database we used contains posts for more than 26 million academic records which are primarily research papers.
 Each post mentioning a paper contains a URL to its unique identifiers, such as Digital Object Identifier (DOI), PubMed ID, and arXiv ID.
 Altmetric combines different identifiers for each unique paper, and also collates record of attention for different versions of each paper.
 The database contains a variety of paper metadata, such as the title, authors, journal, publication date, and article type (research papers, books, book chapters, datasets, editorial pieces, etc.).
 Our analysis was focused on research papers and their posts written in English.
-For our uncertainty analysis, we collected all tweets referenced in the Altmetric database using the Twitter API.
+For our critical-mention analysis, we collected all tweets referenced in the Altmetric database using the Twitter API.
 Due to users' privacy settings and account deletion, we successfully retrieved 90.7\% of the 85,411,606 tweets.
-When sharing the tweets, we provide only tweet IDs due to our data agreement with Twitter, but the content of these tweets can be retrieved using the Twitter API.

-\textit{Four types of platforms.} We categorized the 14 major platforms tracked by Altmetric into 4 groups: (1) social media (``twitter'', ``facebook'', ``googleplus'', ``linkedin'', ``pinterest'', ``reddit'', ``video''), (2) news media (``news media''), (3) blogs (``blogs''), and (4) knowledge repositories (``wikipedia'', ``patent'', ``f1000'', ``q\&a'', ``peer reviews'').
-Three platforms (``policy'', ``misc'', and ``weibo'') were excluded as they do not fit into these categories and make up only a tiny fraction of mentions (less than 1\%).
-During data cleaning, we relabelled as ``news media'' 30 mislabelled ``blogs'' (out of 1,262), such as ``Scientific American'', ``Medical Daily'', and ``Popular Science''.
+Detailed methods on defining four types of platforms, selecting top news outlets, and four broad disciplines are shown in \si{Methods}.